SMSF — Property lending

 Cannot acquire from a related party

 Residential property generally cannot be acquired or transferred from a member or related party into an SMSF.
 Limited exceptions exist for assets such as business real property at market value, but the rules are narrow.
+Schedule 5 does not amend these s 66 related-party rules — they continue to apply as before.

 Documents & parties